Novel method to trace the dark matter density profile around supermassive black holes with AGN reverberation mapping: Conclusions

 \section{Conclusions}

-We have proposed a new method to measure or constrain for the first time the dark matter density profile in the vicinity (sub-parsec) of distant supermassive black holes, by making use of reverberation mapping measurements.
+We have proposed a new method to constrain for the first time the dark matter density profile in the vicinity (at sub-parsec scales) of distant supermassive black holes, by making use of reverberation mapping measurements.
 For multiple AGN, RM measurements have been obtained for multiple emission lines with varying levels of ionization (e.g., He II, He I, H $\gamma$, H $\beta$ and H $\alpha$).
-Each of these lines allows us to infer, by means of the virial theorem, the enclosed mass within different distances from the central black hole, which allows us to map the radial mass density at these sources.
+Each of these lines can be used to infer, by means of the virial theorem, the enclosed mass within different distances from the central black hole, which allows us to map the radial mass density at these sources.

 For several sources in our sample, we find evidence for an increasing mass with radii, hinting at the presence of a dark matter component at sub-parsec distances.
 For those sources with a preference for a DM component over a constant black-hole mass model, we have derived confidence contours at the $1-2 \sigma$ level on the parameter space spanned by the normalization and steepness of the dark matter density profile at sub-parsec distances from the central black hole.
-Interestingly, the strongest evidence for a dark matter component (as reflected by the closed 1 $\sigma$ contour) arises from 3C 390, which is (by far), the source in our sample with the largest redshift, of $z \sim 0.3$.
-While premature to make any conclusions, the strength of the evidence for a dark matter component may indeed be correlated with redshift, due to the different activities, merger and formation histories of galaxies.
+We stress, however, that the majority of sources in our sample do not show preference for a model with increasing mass over a constant mass model.
+In the sample of sources that do have a preference for a DM component, current RM measurements point towards a preferred steepness of $\gamma \sim 1.6$, favored in scenarios where an initially formed dark matter spike is relaxed by stellar heating processes.
+They also suggest that in these objects the dark matter component can make up a large fraction of the total enclosed mass on the distance scales probed by RM, close to $\sim$ 60\%.
+This is larger than the expectations from standard theoretical formation scenarios.
+To match the total halo mass predicted from scaling relations, this also requires the outer halo profiles in these sources to be very steep, differing significantly from the profiles seen in local galaxies.
+Our work establishes the first link between the observational technique of RM and the theoretical framework of dark matter spikes, both of which aim to study the same spatial scales in extragalactic SMBHs.
+While the current level of uncertainties in RM based mass measurements limit the conclusions that can be made about the dark matter distribution at sub-pc scales, significant advancements are being made in the field allowing for more accurate mass inferences.
+It is essential, however, that the scope of RM campaigns is widened, in general, to incorporate a larger number of emission lines in both observations and models.
+Parallel development with dedicated simulations, going beyond current semi-analytical models into the distribution of dark matter at sub-parsec scales is also needed to confront the observational results with theoretical expectations.